 How is it Different from Endometriosis?

 You may be thinking that this sounds an awful lot like endometriosis, but adenomyosis and endometriosis are different conditions.
 The main difference is where the endometrial tissue is displaced.
 Endometriosis is a condition where tissue that should only be in the uterus grows outside of it and is found in other areas of the body.
 The most common locations for endometriosis are on your ovaries, fallopian tubes, or even organs not located in the pelvic area.

 Commonly Offered Treatment Options

 Some common treatment options suggested by doctors for the treatment of adenomyosis are hormone therapy or a hysterectomy.
 Hormone therapy involves taking birth control pills containing estrogen or using intrauterine devices that release progestin to help control any heavy bleeding associated with your menstrual cycle.
-But hormone therapy is not a permanent solution because your symptoms will return once you stop using the hormones.
+However, hormone therapy is not a permanent solution because your symptoms will return once you stop using the hormones.